Get started with making music in Studio One 5

 • If the DAW is our canvas, sounds are our paints.
 Splice Sounds will give us access to a wide array of sounds that we can freely arrange and modify to create our own music.

-If you’re looking to just test the waters of music production, you should be able to create your first track for absolutely no cost using the free trials of Studio One 5 and Splice Sounds.
+If you’re looking to just test the waters of music production, you should be able to create your first track for absolutely no cost using the free trial of Studio One 5.
 A pair of headphones will also be helpful for when we get to mixing all of our different ideas into a cohesive piece of music.
 While anything you already have at home will do, if you’re looking to purchase a pair, here’s our guide for picking the headphones that are right for you.

 What you’ll learn: